forfudan/MojoMiji/src/docs/advanced/generic.md

 If we run this code, we will get the same output as before.

-::: tip Name of the gereric type
+::: tip Name of the generic type

 In the code above, I use `CertainType` as the name of the generic type.
 It is just a placeholder, and you can use any valid identifier you like.
 During compilation, the Mojo compiler will automatically replace this placeholder with the actual type names.